How to Use the Excel Calculation Options – 6 Examples

 Going to File tab to change calculation precision

-• Select the Options menu from the Home tab.
+• Select Options in the Home tab.

 Selecting Options menu from Home tab